 There’s no doubt the Satio is a good sign of change at Sony Ericsson and perhaps a glimpse at what’s to come, not only from Sony Ericsson but all the manufacturers.
 But there’s no such thing as being perfect,and that’s definitely not something I’d call the Satio either.
 It’s still got a lot of stuff that annoys me and features that are missing, but it’s still avery good mix of features.

+The camera is undoubtedly one of the prime features of the Satio and I reckon many people would buy or consider buying the phone purely because of the camera.
 Swedish magazine Tidningen Mobil ( a specialist magazine featuring hot news and articles regarding mobile devices and gadgets ) awarded the Sony Ericsson Satio its award for Best Camera Phone.The award was announced at the Mobilgalan event at the Kista Science Tower.
 Another positive side of the Satio is its media functionality, which is without a doubt among the best of its class.
 Sony Ericsson’s Media application works brilliantly, and although it lacks a few features.

 No comments: